cloudfoundry/summit-hands-on-labs/basel-2018/intro-to-uaa/student-notes.md

 Other languages might not have this behaviour refactored into a shared library and might need to implement it themselves.
 Or refactor it into a shared library for everyone else.

 ## Learning Objectives Review

+The UAA is many things to many people.
+We've only covered one small subset of its feature set - OAuth2.

 ## Beyond the Lab